 A common theme that surfaced with both staff and families was the need for counselors to address the mental health needs of students.
 Also of noted importance was a desire to increase classroom aides and site literacy teachers to support academic progress, as well as provide tutoring.
 Staff have expressed a need for ongoing professional development in how to meet the needs of students of trauma, differentiated instruction, and supporting EL students' academic language.
 Several stakeholder groups shared a desire for multiple opportunities for students to engage in extracurricular activities and to have safe, inviting playground and PE equipment.
 Many parents expressed a desire for Art and Music opportunities for their students.
 Staff members indicated that the district needed to have a full-time School Resource Officer to respond to the level of need within the student body.
 Union representatives shared a desire for upgraded ventilation in classrooms and on buses.
 EL families shared that they would like to continue with tutoring services and the parent liaison.
-PACE staff expressed a need for increased staffing to meet academic and behavioral needs of students as well as campus safety.
+Some items specific to RCA were related to a need for outdoor equipment to promote physical fitness, a greater need for supplemental materials and curriculum in order to meet individual needs of students, a need for additional aide support for small group tutoring, increased needs for a registrar to ensure students in high school are enrolled in appropriate courses, and the development of a CTE sequence.